Posted On 17/01/2023

 I like to work with people in a thoughtful and collaborative way.
 I tend to find myself working with artists, producers, creatives in general, communication experts, entrepreneurs and business people, disabled and dyslexic people, health and food people, academics and students, all in order to help them grow in confidence, develop their ideas, their voice and fulfil their potential.

 My way with words is well-researched, informative, often humorous, told in an easy conversational style I call blogalism.
-The resulting read often turns out to be threaded with humour, hope and humanity.
-Oh and the odd snarky comment from time to time too.
+It is often funny, always human.